parkjan4/DietOptimization/README.md

     * `FemaleValues.csv` CSV file listing recomended nutritional intake by age for females.
     * `MaleValues.csv` CSV file listing recomended nutritional intake by age for males.

-* `Matlab Code`.
+* `Matlab Code/`.
 Folder containing the actual code files for the project:
     * `MIE465Optimize_New.m` Gurobi model for mixed integer programming.
     * `main.m` Imports data, accepts user data, and constructs constriants for the Gurobi model.